jcubic/wayne/README.md

 * `text()`
 * `send()`

 each of those methods accepts string as first argument.
 Second argument are options:

 * `headers` - any headers as key value pairs or you can pass [Headers object](https://developer.mozilla.org/en-US/docs/Web/API/Headers).
 * `statusText` - The status message associated with the status code, e.g., OK.
 * `status` - The status code for the response, e.g., 200.
 * `type` - Content-Type of the response (MIME).

+Additional methods:
+* `redirect()` - accept url or optional first argument that is number of HTTP code

 ## Story